Magisk-Modules-Repo/WDAnimationcxair/README.md

 This module doesn't support them totally.
 Find a custom ROM that uses the formal .zip extension, then we can continue with it.

+## What Can I do if I want to change the animation or emoji style or to completely uninstall it?

 If you want to uninstall the module disable it from the Magisk Manager app or reflash the module again whether in TWRP or Magisk Manager.
+Flash three times to change what you choose before.

 ## Where is the module created?
 -   [![Created in Ethiopia](https://img.shields.io/badge/Created%20with%20%E2%9D%A4%EF%B8%8F%20in%20-Ethiopia-green)](https://en.m.wikipedia.org/wiki/Ethiopia)